tscnlab/LabHandbook/documentation/src/conventions/folder_structure.md

 ### Definitions

-An *experimental session* is a repeatable instance of a laboratoryu visit, such as a one-evening experiment.
-Each
+An *experimental session* is a repeatable instance of a laboratory visit, such as a one-evening experiment.
+Each experimental session will have its own folder named `##_expsession`, where `##` is the running number.
+We consider screening visits an experimental session and place them in the `screening` folder.
+There are also data modalities that do not conform to this definition of a session, e.g. actigraphy or sleep diary measurements, which cannot be linked to a specific session.
+These are

 A *block* is repeatable instance of a collection of different tests.